 Application forms (3 pages) are available at the Band Office and clinics in Wabaseemoong and Grassy Narrows.
 You can also contact the Mercury Disability Board office for forms.

-Please fill out the application then request the Chief of your community (Grassy Narrows or Wabaseemoong) complete and sign the Band Statement section of the application form.
-Submit the completed and signed application form to the Board Representative in your community or directly to the Mercury Disability Board office.
+Please fill out the application and submit the completed and signed application form to the Mercury Disability Board office.

-These forms are sent to the Mercury Disability Board to begin the claims process with the Great West Life Assurance Company.
-Great West Life administers the claims process and the Mercury Disability Fund on behalf of the Mercury Disability Board.
+These forms are processed at the Mercury Disability Board office to begin the claims process with the Canada Life Assurance Company (formerly Great West Life Assurance Company).
+Canada Life administers the claims process and the Mercury Disability Fund on behalf of the Mercury Disability Board.
 A medical examination will then be arranged for you.
-The results of your examination and outcome recommendation is made according to the prescribed process and forwarded to Great West Life, the administrator, to determine if an award is payable.
+The results of your examination and outcome recommendation is made according to the prescribed process and forwarded to Canada Life, the administrator, to determine if an award is payable.

 If your claim is approved, a monthly benefit amount is sent to you by mail or bank direct deposit.
 If your claim is denied, you will be advised in writing of the reasons for the denial.